— Color palette guide · Updated May 2026

 Test the palette in actual photos

 What looks correct on a screen swatch doesn't always look correct on a body.
-Use AI try-on to test the candidate pieces in your palette before committing — colour rendering on skin is different from colour rendering on a swatch chart.
-One free try-on let you see how each colour reads on your specific face and frame.
+Use AI try-on to test the candidate pieces in your palette before committing — color rendering on skin is different from color rendering on a swatch chart.
+One free try-on let you see how each color reads on your specific face and frame.

 Free · No credit card